How to Build a ₹5 Crore Retirement Fund at 25, 35, or 45?

 For those starting at 45 years old, retirement is just 15 years away.
 To accumulate the same ₹5 crores, the required investment is significantly higher:

-At this stage, it becomes almost impractical for most individuals to allocate over ₹1 lakh per month toward investments.
+At this stage, it becomes almost impractical for most individuals to allocate close to ₹1 lakh per month toward investments.

 The key takeaway?
 Starting early reduces the financial burden significantly.